A Balinese “baby shower” – Ceremony for the Baby 42 Days after Birth

 All the world’s major religions are represented – some more than others: Christians, Hindus, Buddhists and Muslims celebrate and pray daily in churches, temples and mosques.

 The offerings are hard to miss.
-They are placed in the most unusual and most inopportune places: in front of doorways, in front of shops, in the street and even in heavy traffic.
+They are often placed in the most unusual and most inopportune places: in front of doorways, in front of shops, in the street and even in heavy traffic.
 Despite this, do not step on them or drive over them with your scooter.
 People find a way to avert them because they are holy.

 Therefore, my advice to all those who visit Bali for the first time is: keep your eyes peeled when walking or driving!
 Stepping on an offering is considered an insult to the gods.